 If you have any of the above items PLEASE do not call us or bring them in.
 Gas is too expensive and time is too precious to waste.
 Give them to a child!
 Age 6-12 is best

-Stamp "Investment Portfolios" usually sold via telephone solicitation from boiler room operations in Las Vegas NV or Boca Raton FL are generally a scam and a fraud.
-A man was just in the store recently.
-He "invested" $40,000 with these jerks at the rate of about $1,000 every couple weeks.
+Stamp "Investment Portfolios" often sold via telephone solicitation from boiler room operations in Las Vegas NV or Boca Raton FL are generally a scam and a fraud.
+A man that came to see us "invested" $40,000 with these jerks at the rate of about $1,000 every couple weeks.
 I could not even give him $50 for his "investment".
 The stamps were garbage with no value.
 DO NOT buy stamps from slick salesmen promising to buy them back for at least what you paid for them at some later date.
 They will be out of business in a few weeks and you'll be out of luck.

 Just about anything stamp related not on the above list.
 (Plus Ancient and Medieval Coins pre-1700)

 Mint United States Sheets, Plate Number Blocks, loose mint US postage stamps, annual year books with stamps, or year sets since 1935, and even very recent mint US postage stamps will still have value.

-When bringing your collection to us DO NOT do anything to organize it as you may end up damaging fragile items.
+When bringing or sending your collection to us DO NOT do anything to organize it as you may end up damaging fragile items.
 Best is to leave the collection as is and if it ends up not being very valuable you will have saved yourself a ton of work.
 Do not bother making any sort of inventory to "help" us as we will not use it anyways.
 We need to see the actual stamps and evaluate the condition and proper identification.